Teev-dev/DateCalculatorPlus/README.md

 - [date-fns](https://date-fns.org/) for providing excellent date manipulation utilities
 - [OpenHolidays API](https://openholidaysapi.org/) for public holiday data
 - [flag-icons](https://flagicons.lipis.dev/) for providing country flag icons

+## Security Notes

+- Environment variables prefixed with `REACT_APP_` are exposed to the client
+- The GitHub token should only have the minimum required permissions
+- Regularly rotate your access tokens
+- Monitor token usage in GitHub security settings